ParrotSec/documentation/cya-templates/Tech-GL-4C.md

 (Spotted an error? open an issue [here](https://nest.parrotsec.org/parrot-organization/community-team/community/issues/new) to help keep our info on target.)

 ### How-tos
-need one?
+Need one?
 The above links double as informational how-to's from Gitlab.

 ## Frequently Asked Questions
 - What does "rebase your code" mean? <br>